laurentlb/shader-minifier/README.md

 ### Explicit inlining

-Shader Minifier will always inline variables that starts with `i_`.
+Shader Minifier will always inline variables and functions that start with `i_`.
 Inlining can allow the Minifier to simplify the code further.

 For example, this input: